-Whitepaper reveals cooling key to data centre energy efficiency
+Whitepaper reveals cooling key to data center energy efficiency

 Real world studies show huge savings with cooling efficiency

-Higher Chilled Water Temperatures Improve Data Centre Energy Efficiency by 64%
+Higher Chilled Water Temperatures Improve Data Center Energy Efficiency by 64%

-As data centres continue to swell in size, an issue that is growing in parallel is energy efficiency.
+As data centers continue to swell in size, an issue that is growing in parallel is energy efficiency.

-This hot topic affects all that are involved with the design and operation of data centres.
-Schneider Electric says cooling takes a large chunk of a data centre’s total power usage, with the water chillers in particular being very hungry and as such requiring focused efforts to improve overall energy efficiency.
+This hot topic affects all that are involved with the design and operation of data centers.
+Schneider Electric says cooling takes a large chunk of a data center's total power usage, with the water chillers in particular being very hungry and as such requiring focused efforts to improve overall energy efficiency.

-Schneider Electric recently released a new whitepaper (How Higher Chiiled Water Temperature Can Improve Data Centre Cooling System Efficiency) that details the various strategies and techniques that data centre operators can deploy to permit satisfactory cooling at higher temperatures.
+Schneider Electric recently released a new whitepaper (How Higher Chiiled Water Temperature Can Improve Data Center Cooling System Efficiency) that details the various strategies and techniques that data center operators can deploy to permit satisfactory cooling at higher temperatures.